Agentic AI - What It Is and Why It Matters

 Here’s where to start if you want to explore agentic AI, ranked from easiest to most involved:

-Claude Code (for building things)
+Claude Code (for building and running things autonomously)

 What it does: You describe what you want built.
 Claude writes code, runs it, tests it, fixes errors, and iterates until it works.
 You can come back hours later and find a working thing.
+Beyond building, Claude Code can also run scheduled tasks autonomously: set it to check something every morning, process files weekly, or monitor a feed and act on what it finds.

 Limitations: Best for clear, well-defined projects.
 Not great for complex production software.
+Scheduled tasks run unattended, so errors may go unnoticed until you check.

 Cost: Included with Claude subscriptions (around $20/month for Pro)